hnaimm/CampaignHub/README.md

 - **useModal**: a hook that helps open and manage the popup modals.
 - **useAuth**: a hook that implements the login/logout functionalities and store user info in context, to be used in project.

+### Data

+- Mock data used in this project are all located in folder [`/src/data`](), including:
+  1- List of campaign type options (LIST_OF_CAMPAIGN_TYPES) 2- List of campaigns (LIST_OF_CAMPAIGNS)
+  3- List of system users that are allowed to login (LIST_OF_USER_ACCOUNTS) 4- List of contacts to be used when creating a new campaign (LIST_OF_CONTACTS) 5- Mock data for insights page

+- **Global state management (Zustand)**: zustand was used to manage the campaigns list.
+  'LIST_OF_CAMPAIGNS' was used as the initial campaigns list, and stored in a zustand store, then all actions (clone, delete, add) done to campaigns table where reflected on the zustand store.

 ### What is missing in the project